image-zend-blog-php-engine-security

 Back to top

-The Impact of Security Risks
+The Impact of PHP Security Risks

 • Information disclosure: the attacker sees information that they could never access if the correct function were preserved.
 The revealed information could be random or useless, or could be very valuable, such as passwords or encryption keys.
 One example of a very severe information disclosure bug is the infamous Heartbleed bug.